 In the event one or more of MWDOC's Member Agencies are unable to sustain a planned shutdown, MWDOC may pass on any costs imposed by MET.
 MWDOC may also pass on any non-staff costs directly incurred by MWDOC for helping agencies to plan for or to sustain a planned or unplanned outage of the import water system.
 Costs imposed by MET and non-staff costs incurred by MWDOC, if passed on to MWDOC's Member Agencies, may be passed through to certain Member Agencies by way of a special invoice.
 MWDOC will determine the "need for import" supplies, based on demands and available local supplies including storage.
-Supplies that would have been available from MET will be allocated proportionally among all agencies calculated to have a "remaining unmet demand" after the MET supplies that would have been available have been fully allocated.
+Supplies that would have been available from MET will be allocated proportionally among all agencies by their "need for import supplies".
+The special invoice will be allocated proportionally among all agencies calculated to have a "remaining unmet demand" after the MET supplies that would have been available have been fully allocated.
 In the event MWDOC cannot reasonably determine to which agency or agencies to pass the costs, the Board shall have the option to (1) pass the costs on to all of MWDOC's Member Agencies, or (2) fund the costs from MWDOC's reserves.